 Pro Tip:

-Use Continuous Integration for Database Changes (Automated DB Workflows)
+For database changes, use Continuous Integration (Automated DB Workflows)

 Integrating database migrations into CI/CD pipelines ensures consistency across deployments.